-Privacy laws like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) revolve around requirements which mandate that businesses get users to opt in or opt out of certain data collection and processing activities.
+Privacy laws like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) revolve around requirements mandating that businesses get users to opt in or opt out of certain data collection and processing activities.

-In this article, you’ll find out everything you need to know about opting in and opting out, as well as how to implement each method to keep your business on the right side of the law.
+In this article, you’ll find an easy-to-understand opt in and opt out meaning, as well as everything you need to know about how to implement each method to keep your business on the right side of the law.

-In order to understand when to install opt-in measures and when to install opt-out measures, you need to first understand the difference between the two, and what each method seeks to accomplish.
+In order to understand when to install opt-in measures and when to install opt-out measures, you need to first understand the difference between opt in vs. opt out and what each method seeks to accomplish.

 Opt In Meaning